-This quick dip recipe is featured in Don’t Break Your Heart Cookbook: Reduced Sodium Recipes for a Healthy Heart – Flavoring Food with Herbs, Spices, and Fresh Wholesome Ingredients, (affiliate link below) a cookbook about fresh ingredients and healthy recipes that are quick and easy.
+This quick dip recipe is featured in Don’t Break Your Heart Cookbook: Reduced Sodium Recipes for a Healthy Heart – Flavoring Food with Herbs, Spices, and Fresh Wholesome Ingredients, (affiliate link) a cookbook about fresh ingredients and healthy recipes that are quick and easy.
 Thanks to the authors Monica Bearden and Shara Aaron for sharing their edamame avocado dip recipe with us today.

 Almost everyone I know is short on time!
 That is why you are sure to love this quick, healthy recipe.
 This avocado edamame bean dip is perfect for impromptu gatherings, as it takes mere minutes to prepare.
 Pair the creamy, protein-packed dip with your favorite veggies or crackers, or use it as a spread on grilled chicken breasts.
 Yum!